Get inspired by these black educational visionaries who have made teaching and learning better for all of us.

 Civil Rights Advocate and Legal Scholar

-Crenshaw is a civil rights advocate and professor of law at UCLA and Columbia but is best known outside the legal world for developing intersectional theory, the study of how overlapping or intersecting identities interact with each other and shape how a person experiences oppression.
-Crenshaw notes that we are never merely a race or a gender or a class or a religion (to name just a few identity categories).
-Rather, we are simultaneously all of our identities at once.
+Crenshaw is a civil rights advocate and professor of law, but is best known for developing intersectional theory.
+Intersectional theory is the study of how overlapping or intersecting identities interact with each other and shape how a person experiences oppression.

 7. Sharif El-Mekki